Exclusive: Mexico foreign minister heads to Caribbean to win over Venezuelan allies - official

 The energy ministry remains unconvinced by the oil diplomacy plan, led by Videgaray, but there are signs it is becoming more flexible, the official said.

-Reporting by Gabriel Stargardter; Additional reporting by Frank Jack Daniel; editing by Diane Craft
+Reporting by Gabriel Stargardter; Additional reporting by Frank Jack Daniel; editing by Diane Craft and David Gregorio